Storyteller at heart

 Haunting from the Past high qualityWhat inspired Haunting from the Past, Sequel to Remember Me:

-His confessions shook me so much.
+His confessions shook me to the core.
 I couldn’t sleep, couldn’t eat.
-I was literally sick the whole month I was there.
-I’m still not sure why he wanted to confess to us, my parents and me, but it gave me an idea to write this book.
-Since I believe that I survived the horrors of the war so that I could give those who lost their voice a chance to tell their stories, I thought, why not compile all those memories and put them into an easy to read and understand novel?
-Maybe some day our children’s children will read a story about Bosnia and how it was destroyed.
-Perhaps they will be the ones to finally understand and get the answer to a question I’ve been searching for for the past two decades: Why?
+I was physically ill for the entire month I was there.
+I’m still not sure why he chose to confess to us—my parents and me—but it sparked an idea to write this book.
+I believe I survived the horrors of war so that I could give a voice to those who lost theirs.
+I thought, why not compile these memories and weave them into an accessible, easy-to-read novel?

 A Voice for the Voiceless – Deep and Honest; a Five Star Book Review by Author Gregory S. Lamb